polinaya777/openspace-organizer/README.md

 ## Introduction

-The OpenSpace Organizer is a Python-project aimed at creating a web application for managing and organizing open office spaces.
+The OpenSpace Organizer is a Python-project aimed at creating a console application for managing and organizing virtual open office spaces.
 It provides features such as tables and seats.
-You can import a list of names from an Excel file to organize them randomly in OpenSpace.
+You can use the default OpenSpace with 6 tables and 4 seats for each table or create your own set up.
+You can import a list of names from an Excel file to organize people randomly in OpenSpace.
 You can also export the result to an Excel file.

 ## Installation